alex-sandri/pizza/README.md

 This will create a new folder inside `src/components` with a file named `<name>.hbs`.

 Include this component inside another `.hbs` file using this syntax: `{{> <name>}}`.

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file for details.